lukaszhapak/demo/src/main/java/com/example/demo/test/preska.md

 * not only repo but also message queue, with methods to get list of published messages, or some complex processing based on some property like ID
 * example with unique value in db
 * shared instance so the db or message queue will get erased automatically
-* method in repo to populate data, maybe i constructor
+* method in repo to populate data, maybe i constructor, can be reused later in data insert runner
 * log in constructor
+* having this repository make those tests more similar to integration test, reusing tests

 ### refactoring
 * test coverage don't go too high on that